anthems and angels

 Book online at www.agac.com.au

-The Compassion Plays is event #2 in the inaugural Ralph Indie residency programme initiated by Ainslie and Gorman Arts Centres in 2016.
+The Compassion Plays was part of the inaugural Ralph Indie residency programme initiated by Ainslie and Gorman Arts Centres in 2016.

 The Wishing Tree

-The venue becomes a oroject hub, drop-in and meeting place for the community.
+The venue becomes a project hub, drop-in and meeting place for the community.

 The Compassion Plays: production slideshow